Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/352aff56-92ab-43d0-b5f1-e6474336228b" frameborder="no" scrolling="no" seamless=""></iframe>

 When your child melts down over “small things” or swings from calm to chaos in seconds, it can leave you feeling helpless and overwhelmed.
-You’re not alone.
+You’re not alone—and it’s not bad parenting.
 Dysregulation touches every corner of a child’s life—and yours—because a stressed brain simply can’t think, connect, or cope.

 In this episode, I break down the five essential areas of self-regulation that every child needs to thrive, especially kids with ADHD, anxiety, autism, learning issues, and sensory sensitivities.
 You’ll learn why these skills matter, how dysregulation shows up, and what you can do today to start calming the brain first.

-Emotional self-regulation is the foundation of every other skill your child uses throughout the day.
-Kids who struggle in this area aren’t being dramatic—they’re dealing with a nervous system that’s firing too fast.
+Emotional self-regulation is the foundation for every other skill your child uses throughout the day.
+Kids who struggle aren’t being dramatic—they’re dealing with a nervous system firing too fast.

 • Big reactions to small triggers